By0ute/by0ute.github.io/source/_posts/2016-02-15-how-to-pyalembic.md

 > ^
 {% endhighlight %}

+And I got the **exact same warning** when ***compiling pyilmbase***...

+---

 After Google suggested me this Stackoverflow thread: [g++ with python.h, how to compile](http://stackoverflow.com/questions/10056393/g-with-python-h-how-to-compile),

 #### **in every file from *Ilmbase* or *Alembic* having \<Python.h> or \<boost/python/\*>, *I put those headers on top.***

-After these 2 things, I managed to compile everything smoothly and ran abcview without any issue :thumbsup:. **And the alembic module, in python, imports the imath automatically as expected!** :bowtie:
+After these 2 things, I managed to compile everything smoothly (ilmbase + alembic) and ran abcview without any issue :thumbsup:. **And the alembic module, in python, imports the imath automatically as expected!** :bowtie:

 ---